no-creative-name/mobileapp/specifications.md

 # Specifications:

 ## Introduction
-With the mobile contacts app the user is able to manage all of their contacts and their respective data.
+With the mobile contacts app the user is able to manage all of his contacts and their respective data.

 ## Functionality
 * The user can see an overview of all contacts or companies and access their detail pages.